Skip to content

 TL;DR

-This paper proposes Efficient-LVSM, a dual-stream architecture that decouples input view encoding from target view generation, reducing the complexity of novel view synthesis from \(O(N_{in}^2)\) to \(O(N_{in})\).
-On RealEstate10K, the model achieves state-of-the-art performance (29.86 dB PSNR) using only 50% of LVSM's training time, with a 4.4× inference speedup.
+Ours proposes Efficient-LVSM, a dual-stream architecture that decouples input view encoding from target view generation, reducing the complexity of novel view synthesis from \(O(N_{in}^2)\) to \(O(N_{in})\).
+It achieves SOTA performance on RealEstate10K (29.86 dB PSNR) with 50% training time and a 4.4x speedup in inference.

 Background & Motivation

-Novel View Synthesis (NVS)—reconstructing 3D scenes from 2D images—is a central problem in computer vision.
-The field has evolved from per-scene optimization methods such as NeRF and 3DGS to feed-forward Transformer approaches like LVSM, which directly synthesize novel views from posed images without hand-crafted 3D priors.
+Novel View Synthesis (NVS), reconstructing 3D scenes from 2D images, is a core problem in computer vision.
+Recent developments have evolved from per-scene optimization like NeRF/3DGS to feed-forward Transformer methods like LVSM, which synthesize novel views directly from posed images, eliminating reliance on handcrafted 3D priors.

-However, LVSM's decoder-only design concatenates all input and target tokens before applying full self-attention, leading to two critical bottlenecks:
+However, the decoder-only design of LVSM concatenates all input and target tokens for full self-attention, leading to two major bottlenecks:

-1. Inefficiency: Attention complexity scales quadratically with the number of input views as \(O(N^2)\); input representations are recomputed redundantly when generating multiple target views.
+1. Low Efficiency: It exhibits quadratic complexity \(O(N^2)\) relative to the number of input views \(N\); input representations are redundantly recalculated when generating multiple target views.

 Core Problem

-The encoder-decoder variant of LVSM avoids redundant computation but compresses all inputs into a single latent vector, causing significant information loss and degraded reconstruction quality.
-A new architecture is needed that preserves multi-level fine-grained features while supporting efficient inference.
+While encoder-decoder variants of LVSM avoid redundant calculations, compressing all inputs into a single latent vector leads to information loss and significant degradation in reconstruction quality.
+An architecture that preserves multi-level fine-grained features while supporting efficient inference is required.

 Method